 We will reveal the answer during the show.

-Each of the 13 villages on this list has less than 1,000 residents.
-Still, they all have something worth stopping by for a visit too.
-Something historic, fun, or just plain fascinating, each is worth a side trip.
+Each of the 21 villages on this list has less than 1,000 residents.
+Still, they all have something worth stopping by for a visit..
+Something historic, fun, something delicious to eat, or just plain fascinating, each is worth a side trip.
 Visit the Three Bears in Ovid (pop.
 602).
 You won't see that anywhere else in the U.S. Stop and say hello to TV stars "The Beekman Boys" in Sharon Springs (pop.
 558).
+What was the "war" that took place in Delaware County that escalated to violence and even death?
+Why is Tannersville called "The Painted Lady in the Sky?"
+Is it true that Mark Twain named his favorite house cat after a village in Western New York?
 And why is the National Abolition Museum and Hall of Fame in Peterboro (pop.176)?
 Each of these tiny map dots have a great story to tell.

 15 Old Upstate Public Buildings That Have Been Magically Transformed